Open-Attestation/documentation-website/docs/verifiable-document/document-data.md

 ## Wrapping the document file

-Now that we have manually created one unwrapped document data, we will use the CLI to wrap the unwrapped document file.
+Now that we have manually created one unwrapped document data, we will use the CLI to wrap it.
 In this step, we will issue an additional Certificate of Completion to another person at the same time to see how the CLI tool can wrap multiple unwrapped documents at the same time.

 ### Creating the unwrapped document file